University of Limerick

 Entry requirements

-Three full years practice experience as a CORU registered Speech and Language Therapist, Occupational Therapist or Social Worker in the Republic of Ireland, or equivalent.
+Applicants must also have at least three years of practice experience as a CORU-registered Speech and Language Therapist, Occupational Therapist, or Social Worker in the Republic of Ireland, or an equivalent qualification.
+Previous legal experience or training is not required.

 Duration